 Fancy spending the night in Peter’s bed?
 Well, now you can!!
 With many strings to his ever-expanding bow, he recently launched his new interiors collection A. By Andre, with luxury furniture retailer HOS Home, kicking off with bespoke, luxury handmade beds.

 How did the collaboration with HOS Home come about?
 “It was an 18-month idea turned into reality.
-When my wife, Emily, and I bought our house it was a new build, a completely blank canvas,” he explains.
-“When I was looking at bespoke furniture it was so outrageously expensive.
+When my wife, Emily, and I bought our house, it was a new build, a completely blank canvas,” he explains.
+“When I was looking at bespoke furniture, it was so outrageously expensive.
 That’s when I got in touch with Dan and Layla Chapman of HOS Home.
-They helped to transform our bedrooms very reasonably – in fact, if you saw me on Michael McIntyre’s ‘Big Show’ on TV recently, you would have seen the bed they made for us on that.”
+They helped to transform our bedrooms very reasonably –, if you saw me on Michael McIntyre’s ‘Big Show’ on TV recently, you would have seen the bed they made for us on that.”

 Beautiful, British-made beds

 Screaming style, the celeb-love HOS Home brand boasts bountiful big-name fans, including Amanda Holden and Brian McFadden.
 Have any famous faces snapped up one of Peter’s luxurious beds?
-“I’m having lots of conversations with many people who are interested – the feedback has been amazing.
-But I tell you now, I wish I was taking one on tour with me when I travel around the UK on my ‘Celebrating 25 Years’ tour!”
+“I’m having lots of conversations with many interested people – the feedback has been amazing.
+But I tell you now; I wish I were taking one on tour with me when I travel around the UK on my ‘Celebrating 25 Years’ tour!”

 Designer Peter says he has much more in store for the brand.
 “This is only the start!
 Currently, we only design and manufacture the beds, not mattresses.
 For now, we are concentrating on the beds.
 But who knows what the future holds!”